Finite Gaussian assistance protocols and a conic metric for extremizing spacelike vacuum entanglement: Entanglement in Gaussian states

 \subsection{Associating projective measurements to Gaussian noise decompositions}

-The measurement protocol of Fig.~\ref{fig:diagram} can also be understood as a dilated procedure for removing Gaussian noise $Y=\sigma_{AB}-\sigma_{0}$ with the assistance of entangled measurements in the $C$ space of an initial $ABC$ purification of $\sigma_{AB}$.
-In the framework presented below, this dilation is expressed directly in terms of projective measurements, circumventing divergences that arise in formulations with Gaussian Positive Operator Valued Measures (POVMs)~\cite{8004445,PhysRevA.101.052305}.
-By expressing the measurement procedure in the basis of local normal modes, the technique established in this work repeatedly simplifies the global pure state into a tensor product of two-mode squeezed vacuum states (TMSVSs)~\cite{PhysRevA.67.052311, Giedkepurestatetrans} spanning the $AB|C$ partition.
-This approach enables an analytic formula that systematically connects any noise removal in $AB$ to projective $C$ measurements.
+For computational purposes, it can be advantageous to view the GEOA from an alternate perspective of extremizing with respect to viable $AB$ convex decompositions of a pure state subject to the Gaussian classical mixing channel~\cite{PhysRevA.101.052305}.
+Thus, the measurement protocol of Fig.~\ref{fig:diagram} can be regarded as a dilated procedure for removing Gaussian noise $Y = \sigma_{AB}-\sigma_0$ with the assistance of entangled measurements in the $C$ space of an initial $ABC$ purification of $\sigma_{AB}$.
+In this section, we formalize this idea by introducing a measurement protocol in $C$ that may be determined to achieve any such noise removal.
+Our strategy performs measurements in the (evolving) basis of local normal modes, repeatedly simplifying the global pure state into a tensor product of two-mode squeezed vacuum states (TMSVSs)~\cite{PhysRevA.67.052311, Giedkepurestatetrans} spanning the $AB|C$ partition.
+Furthermore, by working directly in terms of projective measurements, our protocol circumvents divergences that arise in formulations with Gaussian Positive Operator Valued Measures (POVMs)~\cite{8004445,PhysRevA.101.052305}.
+The following discussion focuses on the conceptual framework of this connection between measurements and quantum noise, while Appendix~\ref{sec:appa} provides the complete protocol for readers interested in the technical details.

 It is well known that implementing a general measurement can be performed via unitary dynamics, projective measurements, and an ancilla system~\cite{Nielsen_Chuang_2010}.
 As depicted in the circuit of Fig.~\ref{fig:diagram}, projective $C$-measurements in entangled bases may be performed via a preceding unitary transformation localizing collective modes of interest to each site, followed by tensor-product projections into the $\phi$ or $\pi$ quadrature of each mode.
 Following procedures in Ref.~\cite{NKvolumemeasure} for $\phi\pi$-uncorrelated pure CMs or Appendix~\ref{sec:appasec2} for $\phi\pi$-correlated pure CMs, it is seen that the resulting pure $AB$ CM is dependent on the measurement basis, but independent of the measurement result~\cite{gaussianoperation,NKvolumemeasure,8004445,PhysRevA.101.052305,Fiurasek:2002tvf}.
 Hence, classical communication informing measurement-controlled displacements is sufficient to homogenize all pure states from an ensemble, eliminating the noise and allowing focus to proceed in the context of a single CM.